 I wrote!
 Reader NotesGo to section

-River is like the Phoenix Bird: it is reborn from its ashes and forms “La Maquinita”, which wins the first three-time champion in the history of the Millo.
+River is like the Phoenix Bird: it is reborn from its ashes and forms “La Maquinita”, which wins the first three-time champion in the history of Millo.

-Dear followers of the saga of notes that revisit the history of River, we have reached 1952. “ La Máquina” no longer exists , but River pulls outgiant equipmentand manages to reestablish itself with another impressive formation, which will also go down in history: “La Maquinita” .
+Dear fans of the saga of notes that revisit the history of River, we have reached 1952. “ La Máquina” no longer exists , but River pulls out giant team badge and manages to merge with another impressive formation, which will also go down in history: “La Maquinita” .
 Let's see.

-In the 56, champions again (only 4 games lost), but suffer a fundamental loss for the operation of “La Maquinita”: the Italian Palermo buys Walter Gómez.
-Argentine players are beginning to be sought by European teams.
+In 56, champions again (only 4 games lost), but suffer a fundamental low for the operation of “La Maquinita”: Italian Palermo buys Walter Gomez .
+Argentine players start to be wanted by the European teams.

-First Part (The principle of everything)
+First Part (The beginning of everything)

-Sixth Part (“The Machine” begins to assemble)
+Seventh Part (“The Machine” begins to win all)

 Publication Date: 15/12/2019